blackbaud/elasticsearch-admin-scripts/README.md

 #### `file`
 The path of a file containing some json used to add or update some aspect of the cluster or index.
 Script-dependent.

+#### `slices`
+A positive integer value indicating the number of slices Elasticsearch should use in an update by query.
+Note: this is only applicable to the `updateByQueryLongRunning` script.
+Note also that Elasticsearch suggests using a multiple of the number of shards on the index, with the best performance seen using the exact number of shards on the index.

 ## Prettifying output
 Output of the scripts being run is in unformatted json.
 We highly recommend you install and use `jq`.